-Sweet potato salad is both impressive and crave-worthy!
-It’s a bowl full of incredible flavors and textures made with kale, roasted sweet potatoes, avocados, pecans, feta, and cranberries, tossed in a homemade balsamic glaze.
-It all comes together so beautifully!
+This sweet potato salad recipe is both colorful and crave-worthy!
+It’s a bowl full of sweet and savory flavors and textures made with kale, roasted sweet potatoes, avocados, pecans, feta, and cranberries, tossed in a homemade balsamic glaze.

 Salad has never really been thought of as comfort food before, but maybe it’s high time we start!
 A beautiful salad like this is one I keep coming back to, especially when I’m looking for a quick, fresh, and healthy dinner idea that just happens to taste incredible!

-This is a meal on its own and has so many earthy flavors but my favorite part about the entire dish has got to be the warmth of the sweet potatoes balanced by the cold salad.
+This is a meal on its own like my fall salad or my kale and quinoa salad and has so many earthy flavors.
+My favorite part about the entire dish has got to be the warmth of the sweet potatoes balanced by the cold salad.
 It’s just the perfect combination!

 Tips for Roasted Sweet Potato Salad